An Elementary School for the Whole Child

 The unfolding of each child’s unique capacities is the task of our experienced faculty who remain with the children for several years.
-In addition to the class teacher a number of specialty teachers provide instruction in Spanish, German, orchestra, handwork, physical education, woodworking, gardening and more.
+In addition to the class teacher a number of specialty teachers provide instruction in Spanish, Mandarin, orchestra, handwork, physical education, woodworking, gardening and more.
 Together, the faculty work to develop the child’s emerging skills and potential.

 A moral education is promoted in a learning environment where cooperation is valued over competition.
 Waldorf teachers consciously develop emotional intelligence through personal engagement with the social issues of the class.
 Children build the capacity to express and share their perspectives, listen to their peers, and respect individual differences.